Dr. Gary Tanchak, D.C.

 It features 6 speeds, comes with the wide percussion range (1300-3200).
 So, on its top speed, it actually matches the Ekrin above, but it can rev slower, to give you a smooth, non-aggressive massage on low speeds.
 This is what makes this device an appropriate massage gun for lymphatic drainage as well.

-While the Sportneer gun may not feel as high-end as the Ekrin 365, and it doesn’t come with the security of a lifetime warranty, its affordability makes it a standout.
-We found it to be a cost-effective alternative that doesn’t compromise on performance, particularly for lymphatic drainage..
+While the KiCA is a high-end device, it doesn’t come with the security of a lifetime warranty or the affordability of the first options above.
+However, we found it a valuable alternative that doesn’t compromise performance, particularly for lymphatic drainage detox.

-It currently retails for $97.49 but you can apply the AFDKOF promo code at checkout to get 10% off.
-You will then only pay $82.87.
-Buy it at sportneer.com.
+It retails for $199, but you can apply the MGAKICA25 promo code at checkout to get a massive 25% off.
+You will then only pay $149.25.

 Theragun for Lymphatic Drainage